Foreign exchange: tax rules on exchange gains and losses: loan relationships and derivative contracts: exchange differences in reserves

 Exchange differences in reserves

-The first is where exchange gains or losses on a loan relationship are taken to the statement of total recognised gains and losses (STRGL) or to equity.
+The first is where exchange gains or losses on a loan relationship are taken to the statement of total recognised gains and losses (STRGL), other comprehensive income (OCI) or to equity.
 The loan relationship in question may be an asset or a liability.

 The second circumstance is where exchange profits or losses arising on translation of part of a company’s business from one currency to another are taken to reserves.
 This will happen where the results of an overseas branch, or other part of a company’s business that is conducted in a different currency, is incorporated into the company’s accounts using the closing rate/net investment method – CFM26200.
 This applies to the whole of the exchange difference thrown up by use of the closing rate/net investment method, not just the portion derived from translating loan relationships.